 There is no easy button.

 Oh, I could tell you that homesteading with young children – and making it look easy – simply depends on being organized, consistent, always patient and managing on five hours of sleep each night but … well, that last one might be true … I have not yet figured out how to be completely organized, consistent and always patient.

-We shared the cabin with four young children.
+We shared that cabin in the woods with four young children.

 The boys are eight (with Autism Spectrum Disorder) and six (with ADHD), while the girls are three and nearly two.